 - NEVER swallow tea tree oil.
 It can be toxic when swallowed.
 This goes for all essential oils.

 - Unless stated, don’t use undiluted tea tree oil directly on the skin.
 Always dilute it in a carrier oil such as macadamia nut oil before applying it to the skin.

 - Don’t use tea tree oil on pets (it is particularly dangerous for cats as they tend to lick it), small children and during pregnancy.
 Store it out of reach of children.

-- Ensure you get 100% pure oil from a reputable source, preferably organic and steam distilled (and grown in Australia rather cheaper substitutes from Asia).
+- Ensure you get 100% pure oil from a reputable source, preferably organic and steam distilled.
 A little goes a long way, so a small bottle will last you for quite some time.
-Mine has lasted three years now and I’m only half way through.
+Mine has lasted three years now and I’m only halfway through.